Pyroluria – the Stress Disorder

 These are some of the reasons why you will never find me prescribing a cookie cutter compounded Pyrrole formula to anybody!

-To find out more about testing and treatment for Pyroluria, click HERE to book in your FREE 15 min phone consult with Maria Shaflender.
+To find out more about testing and treatment for Pyroluria, click HERE to book your consult with Maria Shaflender.

 Maria is a Clinical Nutritionist and Functional Medicine Practitioner.
 She welcomes virtual consultations from anywhere in the world.